55 Unforgettable Chocolate Valentine’s Day Desserts That Say "I Love You"

 Chocolate cake recipes

 Chocolate cake is simply classic, and it pays to have a good recipe in your back pocket.
 (In fact, you might want to bake one every month of the year.)
-You can’t lose with a fluffy, delicious version like this Simply Perfect Chocolate Cake.
-Note that in addition to flour, cocoa powder, eggs, and the other usual suspects, this recipe uses Greek yogurt for some seriously moist, dense cake (the best kind).
+You can’t lose with a moist, intensely chocolate version like this chocolate layer cake with chocolate frosting.
+Note that in addition to flour, cocoa powder, eggs, and the other usual suspects, this recipe uses vegetable oil for moist, dense texture (the best kind) and butter for a fluffy frosting.
+Feel free to add sprinkles for a festive look.

 Which brings me to an important note about cake-baking: You don’t need a mix.
 As long as you have flour, cocoa powder (for chocolate cakes), salt, baking soda, and baking powder — all handy ingredients to stockpile anyway — then you already have cake mix in your pantry.
-You don’t even have to buy cake flour, although many recipes, including the yummy cake above, call for it.
-In these cases, you can whip it up yourself by swapping in a tablespoon of cornstarch for a tablespoon of flour per cup of all-purpose flour called for.
 Easy!

 If you want something more unusual than a classic chocolate cake, I recommend going for drama with chocolate lava cake, which is famous for its gooey, molten chocolate center.
-Another crowd-pleaser is a rich, flourless chocolate cake; the one below is naturally gluten-free and has a marbled peanut butter finish.
+Another crowd-pleaser is a rich, flourless chocolate cake; the one below is topped with chocolate ganache and a peanut butter swirl.
 Don’t forget about the sweet, flaky coconut topper on German chocolate cake, either — a cake some of us will choose over any other dessert, anytime.
-There’s also an elegant dark chocolate cake made with buttermilk and coffee for complexity.
-If you want to go for beautiful but easy, try a chocolate Bundt cake.
+There’s also an elegant yet easy chocolate sheet cake made with sour cream and espresso powder for complexity.
+If you want to go for fancier but still easy, try a chocolate Bundt cake.
 And remember: Vegans can have chocolate cake, too — see below for a magnificent recipe.

 Chocolate cupcake recipes